MayankPratap/show-down/README.md

 # show-down
 A simple script to download latest episode of any TV show by simply typing a show name.

+--> Dependencies

+    --> python2 ( We are updating it to work in python3)
+    --> beautifulsoup4 module of python :- Install it using "pip install beautifulsoup4" (without quotes) on terminal.

 -->Download ZIP file for the repository/Clone the repository.

 --> Run test.py